CSCfi/csc-user-guide/docs/apps/discovery-studio.md

 a national academic license for Discovery Studio that allows non-profit usage in Finnish universities.

-In year 2020 CSC has a national Discovery Studio license which allows unlimited access to all Discovery Studio modules for 5 simultaneous users.
+!!!
+Note
+    CSC has obtained a reduced Discovery Studio license for 2022 (maximum 3 simultaneous users, heavy usage is recommended to be done with [Maestro](maestro.md)).
+Decision to continue beyond 2023 will be made by autumn 2022.

 ## Available